MarkAD88/aoc2025/README.md

 when I tried it on the full input it just blew up with an OOM.
 BUT the upside is it laid the groundwork for determining per Y valid ranges for X which is what I finally used to solve the thing.
 It's relatively fast too.

+## Day 11 - Reactor
+I brute forced my way through Part 1 but once I saw Part 2 I knew that wasn't going to cut it.
+I looked into some old AoC code and found a similar problem that was solved with using a depth first search algorithm which SHOULD have solved the problem in no time.
+But nothing ever goes as planned.
+I was using an INT (32-bit) to count my possible paths through the system which worked fine for all the examples and for Part 1 but Part 2 returned such huge numbers that it was giving me incorrect results.
+Once I did some debuggin and saw my counter returning a negative number it was an easy fix.
+Unfortunately, it cost me 2+ hours of my life that I'm never getting back.
+You'd think after getting bit by the same issue nearly every year I'd learn.
+Not so much apparently.